-- It’s obviously a good idea to avoid bright lights before bed, but there’s another common culprit: the blue light wavelengths emitted by electronic devices signal the body that it’s daytime and affect sleep quality.
+- It’s obviously a good idea to avoid bright lights before bed, but there’s another common culprit: your phone.
+The blue light wavelengths emitted by electronic devices signal the body that it’s daytime and affect sleep quality.

 3. Establish a Morning Routine You’ll Enjoy

-If all you have to look forward to when you get up is going to work or school, those could be “good reasons” to stay in bed.
+If all you have to look forward to when you get up is going to work or school, that could be a “good reason” to stay in bed.